Half the Size of a Traditional Elliptical!

-- Resistance Levels— Twenty on the M8, sixteen on M6, and eight on the M3
+- Resistance Levels— Twenty on the M8 and Max Total, sixteen on M6, and eight on the M3

-- Heart Rate Monitor— Integrated contact grips on the M8 and M6, and just a chest strap include with the M3.
+- Heart Rate Monitor— Integrated contact grips on the Max Total, M8 and M6, and just a chest strap included with the M3.

 - Workout Programs — There are two programmed workout on the M3.
-If you are using the M6 or the M8, you won’t find any pre-programmed workouts as they now use the Max Intelligence Platform.
+The M6, M8, and Max Total machines now use the BowFlex JRNY platform.
 This is a new fitness intelligence platform that creates personalized workout programs based on your abilities and specifications.
 You performed an initial assessment and the machine creates programs for you.
 These programs will change and adapt as your fitness levels change.
 There is also a library of trainer-led videos and a fitness tracking and rewards program.
 It is super important to note that this is a subscription service that is not included in the purchase price of the machine.
-A Max Intelligence system starts at $14.95 per month.
-It is also worth noting that you will need your own device to access the video content as the touchscreen is not a part of that upgrade.
+The M6, M8, and Max Total come with 2 months free of the BowFlex JRNY subscription.

-- Warranty— Three years for the M8, three years on M6, and two years on the M3
+- Warranty— Three years for the Max Total and M8, two years on M6, and two years on the M3

 One of the biggest drawbacks to the BowFlex MAX Trainer is that there is nowhere you can actually test the machine.
 So you have to make a leap of faith.
 From my perspective it’s a decent cardio machine that gets results, but not the instant and easy results the infomercials and videos claim.